To register interest for the next series, please fill out the form below:

 Great!
 Bring in what you have; let’s take a look.

-Do I have to have a topic or content before the course begins?
+Do I have to have a topic or content before the series begins?

 No!
 The first week will be dedicated to brainstorming, imitation, and exploration.